-With the outlook for the UK economy looking extremely positive, 2017 is the perfect environment to sell your business.
-As in the housing market business owners, like property investors, should look to sell at the height of the market as the valuation of their business is at its maximum.
+With the outlook for the UK economy looking extremely positive, now is the perfect time to sell your business.
+Business owners, like homeowners, should look to sell at the height of the market as the valuation of their business is at its maximum.

 Here are the five main reasons to sell in 2017:

-At the moment business owners can claim entrepreneur’s relief when selling all or part of their business, with owners paying just 10% capital gains tax.
-This is instead of the normal rate of 18% or 28%, therefore representing a huge saving when you’re looking to maximise the return on your effort.
+Business owners selling their business can claim Entrepreneurs’ Relief Tax when selling all or part of their business, with owners paying just 10% capital gains tax.
+This is instead of the normal rate of 18% or 28% - representing a huge saving when you’re looking to maximise the return on your effort.

-With UK interest rates holding at an all time low of 0.5% by the Bank of England at the start of 2017, buyer’s access to affordable finance is at an all time low as well.
-The market is currently flooded with buyers looking to take advantage of the accessibility to finance.
+With UK interest rates holding at an all-time low of 0.25%, buyers’ access to affordable finance is at an all-time low as well.
+The market is flooded with buyers looking to take advantage of the accessibility to finance, and buy businesses just like yours.

-At the same time consumer spending has grown at its strongest rate in four years to boost consumption.
-So the economy is on the rise with access to buyer finance at an all time high – the perfect recipe for a seller’s market.
+At the same time as interest rates are coming down, consumer spending has grown at its strongest rate in four years to boost consumption.
+The economy is on the rise with access to buyer finance at an all-time high – the perfect recipe for a seller’s market.

-Interest rates are expected to rise considerably in the next 12 months.
-The more expensive it is for buyers to take out a loan on buying a business, the less likely you are to achieve your maximum business valuation.
+This won’t last though.
+Interest rates are expected to rise considerably in the next 12 months, making it more expensive for buyers to buy businesses.
+The more expensive it is for buyers to take out a loan on buying a business, the less likely you are to achieve your maximum business valuation – meaning the clock is ticking on achieving your maximum business value.

 3. More buyers in the market = increased sale valuation

-With access to finance remaining at all time high, this ensures that there are more buyers in the market.
+With access to finance remaining at record high, this ensures that there are more buyers in the market.
 This in turn will push up the valuation of your business, as there is simply more demand for successful businesses.

 4. More corporate buyers looking to acquire prime high street locations

-At Intelligent Business Transfer we have also witnessed the rise in the number of corporations looking to acquire smaller businesses.
-As competition for prime retail locations increased, especially in the convenience and licensed industries, more corporations are looking to expand their portfolio by acquiring small businesses.
+We have also witnessed a rise in the number of corporations looking to acquire smaller businesses.
+As competition for prime retail locations increases, especially in the convenience and licensed industries, more corporations are looking to expand their portfolio by acquiring small businesses.
 The access to finance at low interest rates also increases the amount of money that these types of businesses can access for acquisitions.

 5. You’ve survived hard times & profited